cbtitus/getting-cleaning-data-project/CodeBook.md

 	* replacing leading "t" with "Time"
 	* replacing leading "f" with "Frequency"
 	* etc.
-   Also, in the final tidy data set, the text "_mean" is appended to every variable to indicate that it is an average that has been aggregated over many activities

 **REVIEWERS, PLEASE NOTE: in my interpretation of the instructions, I decided that only variables including mean() and std() would be selected.**
 For example, the following were selected: